dorklyorg/dorkly/README.md

 # Getting Started: One time setup
 ## First steps
-1. Determine your project scope and come up with a short name.
-[Helpful doc](https://docs.launchdarkly.com/home/getting-started/vocabulary#project)
+1. Determine your [project](https://docs.launchdarkly.com/home/getting-started/vocabulary#project) scope and come up with a short name.
-2. Determine your starting environments.
+2. Determine your starting [environments](https://docs.launchdarkly.com/home/getting-started/vocabulary#environment).
 These can be changed later so it's ok to use the defaults.
-[Helpful doc](https://docs.launchdarkly.com/home/getting-started/vocabulary#environment)
-3. Provision your infrastructure using the [Terraform module](https://registry.terraform.io/modules/dorklyorg/dorkly-flags/aws/latest).
+3. Provision your infrastructure using the [dorkly-flags Terraform module](https://registry.terraform.io/modules/dorklyorg/dorkly-flags/aws/latest).
 [Example](https://github.com/dorklyorg/terraform-aws-dorkly-flags/blob/main/examples/main/main.tf)

 ## Setting up your application with a properly configured LaunchDarkly SDK: Server-side (golang example)
 TODO: terraform: autogenerate example snippets including the sdk key and backend service url instead of this manual process.